Vale Tudo (TV series)

-Vale Tudo (Anything Goes in English) is a Brazilian telenovela produced and broadcast by Rede Globo from May 16, 1988, to January 6, 1989.
+Vale Tudo (English: Anything Goes) is a Brazilian telenovela produced and broadcast by Rede Globo from May 16, 1988, to January 6, 1989.

 In 2016 Vale Tudo and Avenida Brasil were elected by the magazine Veja as "the best Brazilian telenovelas of all time".

 Plot

 Young Maria de Fátima does not believe in honesty.
 Without hesitation, she sells the family home, leaving her mother destitute, and moves to Rio de Janeiro with the intention of earning a living as a model or with a wealthy marriage.
 She gets involved with the scoundrel César Ribeiro, a model at the end of his career, and, to achieve her goals, uses the most sordid means.
 She meets the millionaire Afonso Roitman and, after many schemes, separates him from his girlfriend, Solange, to marry him.

 Raquel, Fátima's mother, is her opposite: the personification of honesty.
 For her, only work can give dignity to a man.
 When she was abandoned by her husband with a daughter to raise, she did not hesitate to face the day to day.
 After being deceived by her daughter, Raquel goes after her and settles in Rio.
 She meets Ivan, the man she falls in love with, and, after much struggle, from selling sandwiches on the beach, she becomes the owner of a restaurant chain, Paladar.

 The story takes a turn when Raquel finds a suitcase with US$800,000, lost by the dishonest executive Marco Aurélio, and refuses to keep the money, as Ivan suggested.
 The suitcase disappears due to a plan by Fátima and Raquel believes that it was Ivan who took it.
 The two end up breaking up and Ivan marries Heleninha, a fragile and alcoholic artist, daughter of the all-powerful Odete Roitman, owner of the TCA airline company, who is most to blame for her daughter's psychological problems.

 Odete is having an affair with César, Fátima's lover – who, at this point, has become her daughter-in-law when she marries her son Afonso.
 Odete is a rich and arrogant woman, capable of anything to defend her interests.
 She ends up being murdered while arguing with Marco Aurélio, an executive at her company, when she discovers that he was the owner of the suitcase with dollars and that he had embezzled a fortune from her assets.
 While Marco Aurélio flees with the money, the police are on the trail of Odete Roitman's killer.
 And Fátima and César plan a new scam, outside the country.